 Pig's Feet Broth

 Pigs feet are called trotters, did you know that?
 I did not.
-I got these from a NC farm about an hour and a half away from me.
-This farm is run by a couple who have a beautiful operation and land – free running hogs and pigs who root and forage happily (and, as we saw, chased the family dog when it got too close to the babies).
+I got these from an NC farm about an hour and a half away from me.
+This farm is run by a couple who have a beautiful operation and land - free running hogs and pigs who root and forage happily (and, as we saw, chased the family dog when it got too close to the babies).

 Pigs feet and other bones make for nutritious, gelatinous, rich, flavorful stock.
 I am an old hand at making real chicken broth and (beef) bone broth in a crockpot, but pigs feet were a first.